likekabin/sniff-paste_Pastebin-OSINT-Harvester/README.md

 Multithreaded pastebin scraper, scrapes to mysql database, then reads pastes for noteworthy information.

-Use run.sh  to go through the entire process of collection, logging, and harvest automatically.
+Use sniff-paste.py  to go through the entire process of collection, logging, and harvest automatically.
 The scraper can be set to a paste limit of 0 to scrape indefinitely.
-If scraped indefinitely, press ctrl + c to stop scraping and start analysis.
+If scraped indefinitely, press ctrl + c to stop scraping, any useful information will be in the database, along with a link back to the original paste it was found in.

-There are various tools for handling the harvested lists in the util folder.

 ## Installation